Protecting Yourself from Identity Theft

 - Dumpster diving – they may dig through the trash to gain access to discarded financial documents

-- They may hack into the computers of healthcare and medical facilities because they are a treasure trove of personal information
+- Hacking into the computers of healthcare and medical facilities because they are a treasure trove of personal information

 - They may capture the data sent over the internet